Table of Contents[Hide][Show]

 - Complex systems thrive with options.
 This program starves options.

 For many businesses, 12 weeks for a leave benefit is not a good fit.
 It may heavily challenge their ability to be reliable.
-The business must be reliable to gain trust and loyalty.
-It fails if it is not.

 When I served on the Colorado Paid Family Leave Task Force, the discussion about duration was very focused on the needs of the employee while the needs of diverse businesses were largely neglected.
 A more moderate option was rejected.
 A duration of 4 – 6 weeks could have served as a foundation that individual businesses would build on depending on their circumstances.
 Since then, I have heard even more reports from businesses about why the duration matters.
 Proponents didn’t take the time to understand their challenges.